 - Bleeding hearts

 Trees are also a great indicator that spring has arrived.
 Deciduous trees are trees that lose their leaves.
 These trees will grow buds they formed last year as the warmer weather stays more consistent.
 Growing plants are good news for hungry insects.
 Did you know that a single large tree can be home to thousands of bugs?
 That’s one busy apartment!
 Bees, butterflies, and flies are some of the earliest insects you will see in spring.

 On the Feeder

 The sound of birds chirping and the sight of them gliding from tree to tree is another sure sign of spring.
 A few species that you can expect to see during the spring migration are red-winged blackbirds, rose-breasted grosbeak and broad-winged hawks.

 Birds are tired after a long trip home to the Credit River Watershed.
 You can help birds settle back by cleaning out winter debris from bird feeders, cleaning out bird baths and replenishing the water once a week and stocking up on bird seed (like safflower seeds, mealworms and suet).
-A friendly reminder to always place bird feeders and bath at least one metre from windows in order to avoid collisions.
+A friendly reminder to always place bird feeders and bath less than one metre from windows in order to avoid collisions.
 Learn more about bird-safe windows.

 By Kimberley Laird, Associate, Marketing and Communications